 My newest project, design.data.culture.code, is my thought stream on the digital human.
 Articles focus on the confluence of cyberspace and culture and how technology plays a part in design, art, and advocacy.
+The project launched at the start of 2018.

 I launched Mixed Bag Mag the summer of 2012 as an online magazine with a curatorial focus on the psychological spaces that cultural provocateurs create allowing for deep cultural transformation.